What is Appendicitis?

 Appendicitis Treatment & Supplements

 Recovery time depends on the type of procedure and any other complications.
 The patient usually stays in the hospital for one or two days if the appendix did not rupture.
-They receive antibiotics and physicians observe the patient for signs of complications.
+They receive antibiotics, and physicians observe the patient for signs of complications.
 But it may take four to six weeks for a full recovery.

-During recovery, in addition to prescribed pain medication, doctors may recommend the following remedies as the patient goes through the healing process (x):
+During recovery, in addition to prescribed pain medication, doctors may recommend the following remedies as the patient goes through the healing process: (x)

 - Support the abdomen when laughing or coughing.
 The pressure helps reduce pain.

-- Sleep is the key to any recovery and appendicitis is no exception.
+- Sleep is the key to any recovery, and appendicitis is no exception.
 Sleep when you’re tired and whenever you can.

-Fiber supplements, such as psyllium husk and methylcellulose, typically treat constipation and healthy digestive functioning, but can also decrease the risk of appendicitis.
+Fiber supplements, such as psyllium husk and methylcellulose, typically treat constipation and healthy digestive functioning but can also decrease the risk of appendicitis.
 It absorbs water in the gut so that bowel movements can pass easier.
 As a dietary supplement, take psyllium husk in 5 mg doses one to three times per day.

 The Bottom Line

 The appendix is a small, finger-sized organ in the abdominal cavity.
-It doesn’t have any vital functions, but sometimes stool or mucus that backs up and clogs the space in the abdominal cavity, causing bacteria to multiply and cause infection.
+It doesn’t have any vital functions, but sometimes stool or mucus backs up and clogs the space in the abdominal cavity, causing bacteria to multiply and cause infection.

 Appendicitis typically affects people between the ages of 10 and 30.
 Signs include abdominal pain on the right side, nausea or vomiting, loss of appetite and fever.
-Appendicitis is an emergency condition and the patient must undergo an appendectomy to remove the inflamed organ.
+Appendicitis is an emergency condition, and the patient must undergo an appendectomy to remove the inflamed organ.